mmuratarat/mmuratarat.github.io/_pages/faq.md

 #### Is it possible to train a neural network without backpropagation?

 The original neural networks, before the backpropagation revolution in the 70s, were "trained" by hand.
 There is a "school" of machine learning called "extreme learning machine" that does not use backpropagation.
-However, one can use pretty much any numerical optimization algorithm (such as Nelder-Mead, Simulated Annealing or a Genetic Algorithm.
-However, Nelder-Mead and Simulated Annealing are generally considered pretty much obsolete in optimization circles, as there are much better alternatives which are both more reliable and less costly.
-Genetic algorithms covers a wide range, and some of these can be reasonable) to optimize weights of a neural network.
+However, one can use pretty much any numerical optimization algorithm (such as Nelder-Mead, Simulated Annealing or a Genetic Algorithm) to optimize weights of a neural network.
 You can also use mixed continous-discrete optimization algorithms to optimize not only weights, but layout itself (number of layers, number of neurons in each layer, even type of the neuron).
 But, there's no optimization algorithm that do not suffer from "curse of dimensionality" and local optimas in some manner.
 Computational complexity is another trouble.
+They also may take a very long time to do so.

 There are all sorts of local search algorithms you could use, backpropagation has just proved to be the most efficient for more complex tasks in general; there are circumstances where other local searches are better.
 However, in the broader class of derivative-free optimization (DFO) algorithms, there are many which are significantly better than these "classics", as this has been an active area of research in recent decades.

+Simulated Annealing, Particle Swarm Optimisation and Genetic Algorithms are good global optimisation algorithms that navigate well through huge search spaces and unlike Gradient Descent, they do not need any information about the gradient and could be successfully used with black-box objective functions and problems that require running simulations.

+#### In neural networks, why do we use gradient methods rather than other metaheuristics?

+This is more a problem to do with the function being minimized than the method used, if finding the true global minimum is important, then use a method such a simulated annealing.
+This will be able to find the global minimum, but may take a very long time to do so.

+For large-size networks, most local minima are equivalent and yield similar performance on a test set.
+The probability of finding a "bad" (high value) local minimum is non-zero for small-size networks and decreases quickly with networks size.
+Struggling to find the global minimum on the training set (as opposed to one of the many good local ones) is not useful in practice and may lead to overfitting.
+In this view, there's not a great reason to deploy heavy-weight approaches for finding the global minimum.
+That time would be better spent trying out new network topologies, features, data sets, etc.

+In simpler words, for the case of neural nets, local minima are not necessarily that much of a problem.
+Some of the local minima are due to the fact that you can get a functionally identical model by permuting the hidden layer units, or negating the inputs and output weights of the network etc. Also if the local minima is only slightly non-optimal, then the difference in performance will be minimal and so it will not really matter.
+Lastly, and this is an important point, the key problem in fitting a neural network is over-fitting, so aggressively searching for the global minima of the cost function is likely to result in overfitting and a model that performs poorly.

 #### What is the difference between a loss function and decision function?